ircv3/ircv3-specifications/extensions/message-tags.md

 This means client-only tags that aren't specified in the IRCv3 extension registry MUST use a vendor prefix and SHOULD be submitted to the IRCv3 working group for consideration if they are appropriate for more widespread adoption.
+See [Rules for naming message tags](#rules-for-naming-message-tags).

 ### The `TAGMSG` tag-only message